-Windows XP Support ends on April 8, 2014
+Windows XP Support ended on April 8, 2014

 If you do not upgrade from Windows XP, your business could be at risk.